bfiessinger/wppedia/README.md

 ### Need more?
 We are constantly updating this plugin to offer as many features as possible.

+## Template System/Structure
+WPPedia template files contain the markup and template structure for the frontend of your glossary.
+All template files contain several actions you can use to add/move/remove parts of the WPPedia Template or even restructure it completely.

+Just copy files from /plugins/wppedia/templates/x.php to /themes/yourtheme/wppedia/x.php and give it your own look.
+They might also left completely untouched.

+Another way to restructure WPPedia is to use it's actions and filters to modify content.
+More about this will be available soon in the Documentation.

 ## Getting started
 ### Installation
 #### via Download